reachjason/Web3-Operator-Handbook/chxx-engineering.md

 - Managing keys
 - Mobile responsiveness
 - API - Rest, Graph
-- Access to tools - cloud and dev SaaS
+- Access to tools - communication, cloud and SaaS - what and why?
 - Coding Standards - quality, message formats, linting
 - How we communicate?
+Internal, external
 - How we ship?
-Vision to product, people management
+Vision to product, people management, cadences
+- How we meet?
 - Engineering Boards
 - Ticketing Playbook - Bugs / Ideas
 - Measuring success